pause-and-plan/flutter_sudoku/README.md

 ## todo

-- refact state to merge timer & grid
+- refact tests
-- learnings.md
-- work_and_progress.md
+- publish sudoku package in an other repository